Nissan Quest Performance

 Acceleration and Power

-The 2014 Nissan Quest has a 3.5-liter V6 engine that makes 260 horsepower.
-It's paired with a continuously variable transmission (CVT).
-The Quest gets an EPA-estimated 19/25 mpg city highway, which is good for the class.
+The 2015 Nissan Quest comes with a 260-horsepower, 3.5-liter V6 engine and a continuously variable transmission (CVT).
+According to the EPA, the 2015 Quest gets 20/27 mpg city/highway, which is good for the class.

 Handling and Braking